 As the impact of obesity on health of individuals has become clear from medical studies, the employers wonder what implications have obesity got for workers compensation claims.
-Research conducted in this regard has shown that the obesity among workers increases the cost of workers compensation than those involving normal healthy workers.
+Research conducted in this regard has shown that the workers compensation claims that involve obese workers are more costly than those involving normal healthy workers.
 In fact according to the research conducted by NCCI, the workers compensation claims are three times higher when the claimants are obese.
 These findings are based on claims filed over a nine-year period in 36 states.

 According to these studies, workers having BMI (body mass index) of 40 and above filled 45% more claims, missed work 8 times more than their healthy counterparts and their workers compensation claims costs were five times higher.